 /etc/security/ directory with a single command.

 $ cd /etc/security/

-Alternatively the cd command can be used two time in order to navigate to the
+Alternatively, the cd command can be used two times in order to navigate to the

 $ cd /etc $ cd security